townmath/cisp400-reader/_sources/stack/adapter.rst

 An adapter also allows us to
 wrap an existing class with a new interface without making any changes to the original class - the class being adapted.

+Socket wrenches provide an example of the Adapter.
+A socket attaches to a ratchet, provided that the size of the drive is the same.
+Typical drive sizes in the United States are 1/2" and 1/4".
+Obviously, a 1/2" drive ratchet will not fit into a 1/4" drive socket unless an adapter is used.
+A 1/2" to 1/4" adapter has a 1/2" female connection to fit on the 1/2" drive ratchet, and a 1/4" male connection to fit in the 1/4" drive socket.

+.. digraph:: adapter_pattern
+   :alt: A tool anology for the adapter pattern

+   graph [
+      fontname = "Bitstream Vera Sans"
+      fontsize = 14
+      labelloc = b
+      label = "A tool analogy for the adapter pattern" ];

+   node [
+      fontname = "Bitstream Vera Sans",
+      style=filled, fillcolor=lightblue,
+      fontsize = 14
+      shape = "record"
+   ];

+    Client [
+      label = "{Ratchet| | 6mm drive (male) }"
+    ]

+    Adapter [
+      label = "{Adapter| | 6mm drive (female)\l3mm drive (male)\l }"
+    ]

+    Adaptee [
+      label = "{Socket| | 3mm drive (female) }"
+    ]

+    Client -> Adapter  [arrowhead = open, constraint=false, label="uses"]
+    Adaptee -> Adapter [arrowhead=diamond]

 The data structures in this chapter :container:`stack` and :container:`queue` both use the adapter patter to achieve their design goals.